MosenzonTal/ShopInClick/README.md

 -----------------------------------------

 #### in the backend server run nodemon ./bin/www
-To make the server run
+to make the server run

 #### in the front end run ng serve / npm start.
 Navigate to http://localhost:4200/.
 The app will automatically load the page.